-The Department of Defense (DoD) Modeling and Simulation Coordination Office (DMSCO) is the focal point for coordinating all matters regarding
+The Department of Defense (DoD) Modeling and Simulation Enterprise (MSE) is the focal point for coordinating all matters regarding

 modeling and simulation across the DoD for the Office of the Under Secretary of Defense (Research and Engineering) (OUSD(R&E)).